This post was last updated on August 17, 2021

 Although employers are responsible for calculating overtime payments and compensating their employees accordingly, with the correct information, employees can do their own calculations.

-What to Do If Your Employer Is Denying You Overtime Pay in Texas?
+What Should I Do if My Employer Is Denying Me Overtime Pay in Texas?

 A nonexempt employee in Texas who does not receive overtime pay for working more than 40 hours in a workweek may file either a federal or state claim, or file a lawsuit against the employer seeking compensation.
 When it comes to FLSA and overtime laws in Texas, the nuances and exceptions to the exceptions can be incredibly confusing and overwhelming.